superbrothers/kubernetes-docs/docs/admin/kubeadm.md

 ```
   -h, --help            help for kubeadm
-      --rootfs string   [EXPERIMENTAL] The path to the 'real' host root filesystem.
+      --rootfs string   The path to the 'real' host root filesystem.
+This will cause kubeadm to chroot into the provided path.
 ```